 7. Go on a tour

-Sometimes, when you feel overwhelmed with all the beep beep’s and hoots from the nonstop Saigon traffic, a peaceful tour on the Saigon river will be the ideal escape.
+Sometimes, when you feel overwhelmed with all the honking from the nonstop Saigon traffic, a peaceful tour on the Saigon river will be the ideal escape.
 Here are some options for you to consider:

 Tour around Saigon

-There are 3 popular places to go to in Saigon on a tour boat.
+There are three popular places to go to in Saigon on a tour boat.
 These are:

 - Saigon – Binh Quoi

-You can go to Binh Quoi peninsula to enjoy a nice view of the Saigon River, as well as enjoy some greenery.
+You can go to Binh Quoi peninsula to enjoy a nice view of the Saigon River and some greenery.
 Here you can stop at the island on Vam Thuat River to visit Phu Chau Mieu temple – a beautiful temple that has been decorated with bright mosaics and broken pottery pieces.

 - Around District 1

-District 1 is the heart of Saigon and is such a mess of a contrast from the other side of the river.
-A modern Saigon with many skyscrapers appears in front of your eyes when you cross into District1.
+District 1 is the heart of Saigon and is such a mess from the other side of the river.
+A modern Saigon with many skyscrapers appears in front of your eyes when you cross into District 1.
 The view by the river can be even more breathtaking – with colorful lights reflecting on the water ripples.